Your Story Deserves to Be a Book

 Where to Start

 You don’t start by writing a book.
 You start by writing one true thing — a memory, a moment, a lesson that cost you something to learn.
-Then you write another.
+Then another.
 The structure comes later.
-The most important step is just getting something on the page that didn’t exist before you sat down.
+What matters is getting something on the page that didn’t exist before you sat down.
+Your story’s already there.
+It’s been there your whole life.
+The only thing left is deciding to write it down.